OpenSourceLAN/kubernetes-lanparty/storage-ceph.md

 This is based on the [official quickstart guide](https://rook.io/docs/rook/v1.6/ceph-quickstart.html), with notes on what to change to work for my situation.

+**If you have used these disks for a Ceph cluster previously, [follow this cleanup guide first](https://rook.io/docs/rook/v1.10/Storage-Configuration/ceph-teardown/#delete-the-data-on-hosts)**

+The cleanup guide can be roughly summarised as.... on every host in the kube cluster, `rm -rf /var/lib/rook`... and on every block device that has hosted Ceph data before, zero it entirely, either with `dd` or for SSDs `blkdiscard`.

 ```
 git clone https://github.com/rook/rook.git
 cd cluster/examples/kubernetes/ceph